-- Padnos accepts most types of electronics and appliances.
-Fees apply on some items.
+- Padnos Redbud Recycling Division: 15565 Walton Rd., Buchanan, 269-695-6804.
+Accepts: most types of electronics and appliances.
+Fees apply on computer monitors and TVs.

-- Staples accepts computers, monitors, peripherals, desktop printers, other small electronics.
+- Staples: 1485 Mall Dr., Benton Harbor.
+269-927-2242.
+Accepts computers, monitors, peripherals, desktop printers, other small electronics.
 No TVs or large equipment.
 Call 296-927-2242 or visit the Staples website for a complete list of accepted items.

 Why You Should Recycle Electronics